-While gourmet beans may be pricier, the cost savings from home brewing is easily offset.
-Also, some people say the joy and comfort of home brewing offers a zen-like experience.
+While gourmet beans may be pricier, the cost savings from home brewing can easily offset the higher price.
+Also, many people find the joy and comfort of homebrewing to be a zen-like experience.

 It’s a competitive landscape, not only among the big brands but also the craft roasters trying to set themselves apart from the crowd and quench the growing demand for great coffee.

 Of all beverages consumed the previous day, only bottled water, at 66%, beats coffee.
 Soft drinks came in at 36%, tea at 46%, according to a National Coffee Association report.